aditya9970/f-n-g/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

  App is designed to take feedback from the user.
-A single user maybe provide multiple feedback (updated).
+A single user may provide multiple feedback (updated).
  User need to provided appropriated contact information and rating based on multiple parameters out of 5 Tab section can be use to delete/update the feedback provided by user.